vuquocan1987/QuizzApiWiki/RESTTful-API-description.md

 </summary>

 <bloquote>
 Find at least one API that resembles the functionality provided by yours.
 Explain in detail the functionality provided by the API.
-Classify the API according to its type (RPC, REST, pure REST, hypermedia driven ...) justifying your selection.
+Classify the API according to its type (RPC, CRUD REST, pure REST, hypermedia driven ...) justifying your selection.
 Provide at least one example client that uses this API.

-The purpose of this task is to get more familiar with what exactly is an API.
+The purpose of this task is to get more familiar with what an API is.
 This will be helpful in describing your own API.
-Therefore it is recommended to do this section after you have decided the topic of your project but before writing your API description.
+Therefore, it is recommended to do this section after you have decided the topic of your project but before writing your API description.
 </bloquote>

 </details>